Proverbs

 A merry heart doeth good like a medicine.

-happiness biblical
+biblical happiness

 An apple a day keeps the doctor away.